gimenete/helical/README.md

 }
 ```

-In this case endpoints with `{ "action": "delete" }` won't generate any output.
+In this case endpoints with `"action": "delete"` won't generate any output.